-Even with nearly 29 million potential marrow donors and 712,000 cord blood units available worldwide, it is harder for patients of racially and ethnically diverse backgrounds to find a match.
+Even with more than 30 million potential marrow donors and 742,000 cord blood units available worldwide, it is harder for patients of racially and ethnically diverse backgrounds to find a match.
 Because tissue type is most likely to match someone of the same race and ethnicity, donors of these racial and ethnic heritages are especially needed:

 A close match between a patient's and donor's tissue type can improve the chances of a successful transplant.
 When a patient searches for a donor, sometimes he or she finds a closely matched donor, sometimes not.
 A patient could be waiting for someone like you.